wikid24/ffxiv_mmd_tools_helper/documentation/README.md

 ------

-### Apply Colorset Gear Texture Folder
+### Colorsetter Gear Texture Folder

+Location of the FFXIV Gear's textures that you would like to apply the colorset addon's textures to.
+This should be set to your TexTools' gear's foldername that you have exported.
+Typically this would be found in the Documents\TexTools\Saved\*gear type*\*gear name* folder

+For example on my Windows 10 PC if I would like to apply the "Diados Jacket of Fending" textures, the folder where the textures are found would be:
+- C:\Users\ %userprofile%\OneDrive\Documents\TexTools\Saved\Body\Diadochos Jacket of Fending\
+  or
+- C:\Users\ %userprofile%\Documents\TexTools\Saved\Body\Diadochos Jacket of Fending\

 ![image](https://github.com/wikid24/ffxiv_mmd_tools_helper/assets/19479648/7349c9bb-87de-4cd1-8bcf-0694e4131dd4)

-Will automatically apply the colorset addon's material to ALL meshes that share this material.
-The material will be called 'Colorsetter Base'.
+Upon pressing the button to apply it, it will automatically apply the colorset addon's material to ALL meshes that share this material.
+The material will be prefixed with 'colorsetter_gear_' from it's original name.

-Unlike using the colorsetter addon on its own (that destroys the old material), THIS plugin will store a backup of the old material, it's original name will be prefixed with 'backup_'
+Unlike using the colorsetter addon on its own (that destroys the original material), THIS plugin will store a backup of the old material, it's original name will be prefixed with 'backup_'

 In order for this to properly, you need:
 1) The colorset addon installed in Blender([link](https://drive.google.com/drive/folders/10ashyJJ4HhJqFxDVnGU6s9lyJ0aFHRwa))